NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1JetFinder.md

 ---

-title: "Rivet::JetFinder"
+title: 'class Rivet::JetFinder'
-summary: "Abstract base class for projections which can return a set of Jets. "
+description: "Abstract base class for projections which can return a set of Jets. "

 ---